CAT Creation Tutorial

 First, figure out how many tokens you want to issue.
 Because creating a single token takes 1,000 mojos, you will multiply your supply by 1,000 to figure out how much TXCH (or XCH on mainnet) is needed.
 For example, if you want to issue 1 million tokens, you'll need 1 billion mojos (1/1000 of a TXCH/XCH).

 Take note of your Receive Address in the Chia GUI.
-You'll need it for the next step.
+(Alternatively, run chia wallet get_address from a terminal window.)
+You'll need this address for the next step.

 After confirming you are within the admin tool directory, run: